Prepared by the International Council on Rhetoric, Argumentation, and Philosophy

 dascal’s wager – n.
 The action of a compulsive arguer; putting one’s mouth where one’s money is in regards to the claim that it is always reasonable to argue in the pursuit of knowledge.

 ennis – n.
-Originally, an archaic and obscure game of wits, now referring by extension to any test of one’s critical thinking abilities.
+Originally, an archaic and obscure game of wits.
+The term now refers to any test of one’s critical thinking abilities.
 Hence, the idiom “Ennis, anyone?” as an invitation to argue.

 feteris paribus clause – A qualifying clause applicable only in legal contexts.